 I refuse to get embroiled in the whole emotional minefield of angry lactavists versus hung up conservatives.
 It doesn’t accomplish anything, and wastes valuable time that we moms could be spending with our families and enjoying our babies.
 If everything in life was fair and made sense, we would all get along with each other and nobody would care where a mother breastfed her baby.

-The fact is that many people are uncomfortable seeing a woman’s breast in any setting, and it’s not their fault.
+The fact is that many people are uncomfortable seeing a woman’s breast in any setting.
 They were raised in a bottle feeding culture, and it will take time for them to overcome their hangups.
-Of course, there are still going to be those in the lunatic fringe who think that NIP is either a) sexual, and they get off on it; or b) think that women who NIP are exhibitionist pedophiles hell bent on corrupting their innocent children.
+Of course, there are still going to be those in the lunatic fringe who think that NIP is either a) sexual, and they like to stare, or b) think that women who NIP are exhibitionist pedophiles hell bent on corrupting their innocent children.